cpske/ISP/django/data-import-export.md

+---
-## Import and Export Data in Django
+title: Import and Export Data in Django
+---

 You can import and export data in your project's database.
 Useful for: